 - Declutter!
 This is the perfect time of year to get rid of excess belongings that are no longer serving you.
 Delete old conversation texts on your phone.
 Delete emails that you no longer need.

 - Simplify your diet for two weeks.
-Avoid dairy, sugar, gluten, rich heavy foods, alcohol, processed and spicy foods.
+Avoid dairy, sugar, gluten, rich and heavy foods, alcohol, processed and spicy foods.
 This alone will amount to a cleanse.

 - Drink more water.